 - Model number: 11BP03

-- Training made easy with these small aromatic and tasty training treats
+- Small aromatic and very tasty the perfect training treats

 - Naturally low in fat and salt Only 0.3 calorie per treat